mnshakoor/risk-matrix/convert_carver_list_to_risk_register_json.md

-# Convert CARVER List to Risk Register JSON
+# Convert CARVER List to Risk Register JSON Prompt for ChatGPT or any other LLM of choice

-## Role
+## Task

 Convert a plain text list or table of risks that includes CARVER scores into valid JSON using the schema below.
 Do not add any explanations before or after the JSON.